firefly-iii/docs/docs/docs/firefly-iii/exporting-data/export.md

 # Exporting data

-_This function is available from version 5.0.0-alpha.2 and onwards_

 Firefly III lets you export transactions and other data to CSV files.

 ## Basic export

-Go to /export in your Firefly III installation, or follow the menu under "import and export".
+Go to `/export` in your Firefly III installation, or follow the menu under "import and export".

 Here you'll find a button that you can use to export all of your transactions.
 This may take some time, and your installation may time-out.